nullbytepl/CarrierVanityName/README.md

 The changed names will persist through reboots.
 To revert them back, click the reset button in the app.

+The app can also override the ISO country code of your SIM card.
+This can be useful to spoof your location to some region-locked apps like the Pixel Thermometer.

 The app uses [Shizuku](https://shizuku.rikka.app/) to achieve this using carrier config overrides.
 This method was inspired by Kyujin Cho's [pixel-volte-patch](https://github.com/kyujin-cho/pixel-volte-patch), which uses the same method to enable VoLTE on some Google Pixel and LG devices.

 **WARNING**: Anything using Shizuku might potentially cause harm to your device (and the data on it).
 I'm not responsible for any damage that might be caused by this app.